-- 33. It is crucial to follow-up on the 2006 Bucharest Ministerial Declaration, which called for facilitating the free movement of crew members Europe-wide as well as the mutual recognition of boatmasters' licenses.
-In this declaration, Ministers also stressed the importance of specific knowledge and experience needed for navigation on certain river stretches, the harmonization of job descriptions and the need for creation of a European network that facilitates the exchanges on national educational programmes and vocational training. - 34.
-As shown in Chapter III, UNECE as well as the EU and the River Commissions address these issues.
-As a result, important achievements have been reached in this field in the past decade.
-The River Commissions have in particular intensified their work on the mutual recognition of the boatmasters' certificates and other crew documents and have made progress in facilitating the circulation of crew members.
-Specific working time arrangements for the IWT sector, job profiles, the manning requirements, improvement of the on-board working and living conditions, as well as social dumping and unfair competition is currently under consideration under the framework of the EU European Sectoral Social Dialogue.
-The jobs and skills component of the EU NAIADES programme seeks to make IWT more attractive to the workforce and increase investments in human capital.
-However, further efforts at the pan-European level are required to cope with the predicted shortage of skill labour in IWT and to identify remaining obstacles and devise strategies for their resolve.
+- 39. It is crucial to follow-up on the 2006 Bucharest Ministerial Declaration, which called for facilitating the free movement of crew members Europe-wide as well as the mutual recognition of boatmasters' licenses.
+In this declaration, Ministers also stressed the importance of specific knowledge and experience needed for navigation on certain river stretches, the harmonization of job descriptions and the need for creating a European network that facilitates the exchanges on national educational programmes and vocational training. - 40.
+As shown in Chapter 3, UNECE as well as the EU and the River Commissions address these issues.
+Important achievements have been reached in this field in the past decade.
+The River Commissions have, in particular, intensified their work on the mutual recognition of the boatmasters' certificates and other crew documents and, thus have made progress in facilitating the circulation of crew members.
+Specific working time arrangements for the IWT sector, job profiles, the manning requirements, improvement of the on-board working and living conditions, as well as social dumping and unfair competition are currently under consideration within framework of the EU European Sectoral Social Dialogue.
+The jobs and skills component of the EU NAIADES programme seeks to make IWT more attractive to the workforce and increase investments in human capital. - 41.
+However, further efforts at the pan-European level are required to cope with the predicted shortage of skilled labour in IWT and to identify remaining obstacles and devise appropriate strategies.
+In this context, the goal of making the IWT profession more attractive to the qualified workforce could be achieved by both facilitating access to the profession by persons with transferable work experience (from maritime, fishing or other transport industry) and by making it possible for IWT professionals to access the other professional occupations linked to inland navigation.

-- (a) Support and promote the ongoing work carried out by the EU and River Commissions to address labour market challenges and strengthen the image of IWT, with the particular emphasis on social, economic and safety implications of the current labour practices, such as the use of the foreign workforce; - (b) Continue work on the harmonization of requirements for issuances of certificates for boatmaters and crew members, as well as the manning requirements for inland vessels based on relevant SC.3 resolutions and consider the establishment of a pan-European legal regime in these areas; - (c) Monitor and support the process of opening up national inland waterways of some UNECE countries, particularly the Russian Federation and the Ukraine, to vessels flying foreign flags and support all activities of these countries to promote and implement Pan-European rules of navigation on their waterways.
+- (a) Support and promote the ongoing work of the EU and River Commissions to address labour market challenges and strengthen the image of IWT, with particular emphasis on social, economic and safety implications of the current labour practices, such as the use of the foreign workforce; - (b) Continue work on harmonizing requirements for issuing certificates for boatmaters and crew members, as well as the manning requirements for inland vessels based on relevant SC.3 resolutions and consider the establishment of a pan-European legal regime in these areas; - (c) Monitor and support the process of opening up national inland waterways of some UNECE countries, particularly the Russian Federation and the Ukraine, to vessels flying foreign flags and support all activities of these countries to promote and implement Pan-European rules of navigation on their waterways.